Screening and Early Detection

 Based on this research and other studies, investigators are pursuing key opportunities, including:

-- developing advanced technologies that can identify the presence of genetic material from cancer cells in the blood or molecular markers in urine or saliva that can identify cancer at its earliest stages
+- developing "liquid biopsy" technologies that can noninvasively identify the presence of genetic material from cancer cells in the blood or molecular markers in urine or saliva that can identify precursor lesions or cancer at its earliest stages

 - identifying and validating biomarkers that may distinguish aggressive, life-threatening cancers from non-life-threatening tumors